Tree Pruning Schedule: Improving Tree Health and Safety

 • Trees growing too close to your home or to your neighbor’s property

-• Trees growing near or encroaching on electrical wires
+• Trees encroaching on electrical wires

 Types of tree pruning